Embraer EMB 312 Tucano: Responding to requirements

-Within 21 months of the contract having been signed, the first prototype took flight on 16 August 1980, bearing the FAB serial 1300.
+Within 21 months of the contract being signed, the first prototype took flight on 16 August 1980, bearing the FAB serial 1300.
 The second prototype flew for the first time on 10 December 1980, implementing system accessibility enhancements to trim down maintenance overheads.
 Weapons captive flight trials resulted in the addition of a fin fillet to improve lateral stability.
 In August 1982, the second prototype was lost during clearance trials, in which full rudder was applied when the type exceeded the maximum designed diving speed (Vd) of 539 km/h by 64.7 km/h, causing the leading edge skin to tear apart, followed by a −30g dive, resulting in a complete disintegration of the airframe.
 Both the pilot and co-pilot were able to safely eject.
 The tailplane leading edge of the first prototype was modified, and requirements were cleared in 1983, after which it achieved a maximum diving speed of 607.5 km/h.

 A third prototype YT-27, further modified from the previous two prototypes, received the civilian registration mark PP-ZDK, and flew on 16 August 1982.
 The following month, the prototype made its international debut at the Farnborough Airshow, crossing the Atlantic just a few days after its maiden flight.
 The type was designated by the Brazilian Air Force as the T-27 for training purposes and the AT-27 for ground attack in counter-insurgency missions.
 Inspired by one of the most well-known birds in the Amazon rainforest, a Brazilian Air Force cadet suggested the aircraft be named the "Tucano" (toucan), and this was approved on 23 October 1981.